scotty-james/Doggy-And-Soul--MS4/README.md

 | Site Owner   | Delete site user comments                               | So that I can remove comments that are not appropriate   |

 ---

+### Strategy

+#### External user’s goal

+> - Easily navigate a consumer website to find the products that I’m interested in.
+> - Creating an account should be seamless and not require too much personal information or questions.
+> - Checking out should be simple and easy to understand, I should know exactly what is in my basket and how much I am going to pay.
+> - Adding comments and interacting with blog posts should be simple, and I should have control over my content by being able to delete posts whenever I decide to do so.

+#### Site owner's goal

+> - Create a site that provides specific information to a targeted audience.
+> - Create a site that allows site users to easily navigate products, having the ability to search and sort different product types and view individual product details - price, ratings etc.
+> - Create a site that allows users to create an account, enabling them to store their information for quicker checkout.
+> - reate a site that is user friendly and visually indicates when the user has actioned a specific event - like a pop up when adding a product to their shopping bag.
+> - Share content to engage site users.
+Allows users to read and interact with relevant content (Blog Posts) by having the ability to post comments / share opinions on individual articles.
+> -  Create a business revenue stream by targeting a specific market with relevant products.

+### Scope

+#### Scope In

+- A homepage that instantly and visually demonstrates what the site’s overall purpose is.
+- A one page home page that provides a link to the site product page.
+- A nav bar that provides easy navigation to different product ranges.
+- A search bar within the navbar throughout the site to allow users to quickly find relevant products.
+- Product page that visually shows price, ratings and an image.
+- Product details page that shows individual product information with quantity selector.
+- Sorting functionality to allow the site user to sort by price, rating, name or category.
+- Shopping bag icon in the navbar throughout the site, with visual indication of the users total spend.
+- My account section that allows customers to create an account, as well as logging in and out of existing accounts.
+- Dedicate profile page where site users can save their delivery information and view their order history.
+- Active email receipts for account creation verification, password reset, and purchase receipts.
+- Dedicated Blog Page that allows the site owner to post, edit and delete content.
+- Comments structure that allows site users to comment on individual blog posts when signed into their account.
+- Site owner ability to add, edit and remove products from the store.
+- Site owner admin privileges to remove site user comments.
+- Site owner only ability to add, edit and delete blog posts.
+- Site owner ability to save draft blog posts in their user profile.
+- Stripe payments integration.

+#### Scope out

+- Ability to create an account or sign in using social media accounts.
+- Ability to add ratings to products.
+- Ability for site users to add blog posts.
+- Mandatory account creation - account creation only required to save personal information, shopping bag items between sessions or post comments to published blog posts.
+- Site user ability to reply directly to other site user comments.
+- Ability to like, up, or downvote other site user comments.
+- Ability to save payment information.
+- Ability to use google, android or alternative payment payment methods.
+- Requirement for site owners to approve site users comments before being published.

+---